pkibbey/lp-react-components/README.md

 ### Running the storybook

-To run the storybook locally, clone this repo and run
+To test the storybook locally

 ```bash
 npm run storybook